South Street Mass Shooting: 3 People Killed, 11 Others Wounded By Gunshots After Shooters Open Fire Into Crowd In Philadelphia

 CBS3’s Ross DiMattei, Alicia Roberts, Alyssa Adams and Tom Ignudo contributed to this report.

-Stay with CBSPhilly.com, CBS3, and CBS News Philly for continuing coverage of this breaking news story.MORE NEWS: VIDEO: Philadelphia Police Searching For Suspect Wanted In Connection To South Street Mass Shooting
+Stay with CBSPhilly.com, CBS3, and CBS News Philly for continuing coverage of this breaking news story.MORE NEWS: Phillies Rally Late To Hand Angels 11th Straight Loss

 For a list of gun violence resources in Philadelphia, click here.